 Lecturer: Sarah Driver s.driver@ru.ac.za

 1. INTRODUCTION

-Criminal Law A is a compulsory penultimate semester course.
-This course examines the general principles of criminal liability, participants in crime and incomplete (inchoate) crimes.
-By the end of the course, students should be able to identify, discuss and evaluate the elements of criminal liability and solve problems when presented with a factual scenario.
-Criminal Law B which follows Criminal Law A, builds onto the knowledge and skills developed in Criminal Law A by applying the principles of criminal liability to selected specific crimes.
+Criminal Law A concentrated on the general principles of criminal liability.
+Criminal Law B builds onto the knowledge and skills developed in Criminal Law A by applying the principles of criminal liability to selected specific crimes/offences.